messaging-skills

 Memory almost full.
 Imagine that warning flashing brightly on the forehead of every audience member.
 A successful presentation isn’t just about the speaker’s dynamic energy or their confident manner in front of an audience.
 Without compelling, easy to follow content, it doesn’t matter how comfortable you are in the spotlight.
 You and your topic will quickly be forgotten.
 So how do you ensure lasting, memorable impact?
 Learn how to be remembered by leveraging the ancient, globally relevant, and scientifically proven rule of three to focus your content, motivate your listeners, and make your executive presence shine.

 Have you ever encountered an unfriendly meeting participant while presenting?
 Maybe you know someone who constantly interrupts, asks aggressive questions, or worse, tries to take over your meeting.
 Believe it or not, you have more control over these conference room bullies than you think.
+Learn how to recognize these strong personalities, the things you may be doing to trigger their behavior, and what you can do right now to strengthen your command of the room and feel more confident in front of any audience.

 How many meetings have you gone to this week?
 Were they productive, or did they just create the need for more?
 Now think about how many meetings happen every day in your organization.
 Companies lose millions of dollars each year on wasted employee time in meetings and, as a result, employees become increasingly stressed and unhappy.
 Believe it or not, part of the problem is the meeting invitation.
 Learn how a simple, quick addition to your meeting invites can help you and your organization have consistent meeting success every time.